alephmelo/fast-api-docker-template/README.md

 # FastAPI Docker

-FastAPI Docker is a template to facilitate development as well productionization of your APIs.
+FastAPI Docker is a template to facilitate development as well as productionization of your APIs.

 ## Contents
 - Docker